A Double Machine Learning Approach to Combining Experimental and Observational Data: Falsification Test for External Validity and Conditional Ignorability

 Finally, it follows that an uniformly valid asymptotic $1-\alpha$ confidence interval is: where $\Phi$ is CDF of univariate standard normal distribution. \end{theorem} This theorem relies on the adaptation of Theorems 3.1 and 3.2, and Corollary 3.1 in \cite{chernozhukov2018double} to our setting.
 Its proof, which can be found in the appendix, revolves around showing that the score yielding the estimator $\hat{\Psi}$ enjoys properties like unbiasedness, Neyman-orthogonality, and local insensitivity to the values of the nuisance parameters $\mu(\bx, t, s)$, $e(\bx, t, s)$, and $p(\bx)$.
 The theorem is useful as it permits us to estimate uncertainty around our estimate of $\theta(t)$, and, therefore, the level of confounding present in the observational dataset.
-It also allows for the construction of hypothesis tests regarding the presence of unobserved confounding, as we show next.
+It also allows for the construction of falsification tests regarding the presence of unobserved confounding, as we show next.

 Notably, the above algorithm depends on a leave-one-out style procedure at Stage 1.
 This procedure can be slow for large datasets and complicated ML models for first stage parameters that take a long time to fit to data.
 Because of this, a sample-splitting procedure akin to K-fold cross validation is a computationally efficient alternative.
 Specifically, it is possible to split the data into $K$ non-overlapping folds at random, and to then run both Stage 1 and Stage 2 by fitting models on all data but the units in the $k^{th}$ fold, and then predicting on those units.
 The final output of this procedure will be $K$ estimators of the form in \eqref{eq:dmlmean}, which can be averaged together to obtain a final estimate of $\theta(t)$.
-This procedure, known as repeated cross-fitting, is further explained in \cite{chernozhukov2018double}.
+This procedure of sample-splitting for efficient estimation of semiparametric models, also known as repeated cross-fitting, has been well studied in the literature \citep{schick1986asymptotically, bickel1993efficient, zheng2010asymptotic, ayyagari2010applications, robins2013new,chernozhukov2018double}. \cite{bickel1993efficient} examined estimation of nuisance functions using a vanishingly small portion of the sample; \cite{schick1986asymptotically} extended these ideas by introducing equal two-way sample splitting and discretization of the parameter space; and van der Vaart’s treatment in \citep{bickel1993efficient} also employed such sample splitting and discretization to provide weak conditions for $k$-step estimators based on efficient scores, with the updates estimated on the split samples.
+Along similar lines, \cite{robins2013new} proposed sample splitting to construct higher-order influence function adjustments in semiparametric estimation; and in the targeted maximum likelihood literature, \cite{zheng2010asymptotic} operationalized sample splitting in the context of $k$-step updating.